FACTBOX-Top cases on the US Supreme Court's docket | Politics

 TRUMP'S FIRING OF FED OFFICIAL The justices signaled skepticism toward Trump's bid to fire Federal Reserve Governor Lisa Cook in a case that could imperil the central bank's independence.
 During January 21 arguments, the justices indicated they were unlikely to grant Trump's request to lift a judge's decision barring him from immediately firing Cook while her legal challenge plays out.
 In creating the Fed, Congress passed a law called the Federal Reserve Act that included provisions meant to insulate the central bank from political interference, requiring governors to be removed by a president only "for cause," though the law does not define the term nor establish procedures for removal.
 Trump cited unproven mortgage fraud allegations - which Cook has denied - as justification for the firing.
 Cook, who remains in the post for the time being, called the allegations a pretext to fire her over monetary policy differences as Trump presses the Fed to cut interest rates.
 A ruling is expected by the end of June.
 TRUMP TARIFFS The justices raised doubts during arguments on November 5 over the legality of Trump's sweeping tariffs in a case with implications for the global economy that marks a major test of Trump's powers.
 Conservative and liberal justices alike sharply questioned the lawyer representing Trump's administration about whether a 1977 law meant for use during national emergencies gave Trump the power he claimed to impose tariffs or whether the president had intruded on the powers of Congress.
 But some of the conservative justices also stressed the inherent authority of presidents in dealing with foreign countries, suggesting the court could be sharply divided in the outcome of the case.
 Lower courts ruled that Trump overreached in invoking a 1977 law known as the International Emergency Economic Powers Act to impose the tariffs, which were challenged by various businesses and 12 U.S. states.
 A ruling is expected by the end of June.

-BIRTHRIGHT CITIZENSHIP The court has agreed to decide the legality of Trump's directive to restrict birthright citizenship in the United States, a contentious part of his efforts to curb immigration and a step that would alter how a 19th century constitutional provision has long been understood.
+BIRTHRIGHT CITIZENSHIP The court will hear arguments on April 1 over the legality of Trump's directive to restrict birthright citizenship in the United States, a contentious part of his efforts to curb immigration and a step that would alter how a 19th century constitutional provision has long been understood.
 A lower court blocked Trump's executive order that told U.S. agencies not to recognize the citizenship of children born in the U.S. if neither parent is an American citizen or legal permanent resident, also called a "green card" holder.
 That court ruled that Trump's policy violated the U.S. Constitution's 14th Amendment and a federal law codifying birthright citizenship rights in a class-action lawsuit by parents and children whose citizenship is threatened by the directive.
-No date has been set for arguments in the case.
 LOUISIANA ELECTORAL DISTRICTS The court's conservative justices signaled their willingness to undercut another key section of the Voting Rights Act, the landmark 1965 law enacted by Congress to prevent racial discrimination in voting, during arguments on October 15 in a major case involving Louisiana electoral districts.
 The case focuses upon the law's Section 2, which bars voting maps that would result in diluting the clout of minorities, even without direct proof of racist intent.
 A lower court found that a Louisiana electoral map laying out the state's six U.S. House of Representatives districts - with two Black-majority districts, up from one previously - violated the Constitution's promise of equal protection.
 A ruling is expected by the end of June.

 FEDERAL TRADE COMMISSION FIRING The court's conservative justices signaled they will uphold the legality of Trump's firing of a Federal Trade Commission member and give a historic boost to presidential power while also imperiling a 90-year-old legal precedent.
 The court heard arguments on December 8 in the Justice Department's appeal of a lower court's decision that the Republican president exceeded his authority when he moved to dismiss Democratic FTC member Rebecca Slaughter in March before her term was set to expire.
 The conservative justices appeared sympathetic to the Trump administration's arguments that tenure protections given by Congress to the heads of independent agencies unlawfully encroached on presidential power under the U.S. Constitution.
 The court let Trump remove Slaughter while the case played out.
 A ruling is expected by the end of June.
 TRANSGENDER SPORTS PARTICIPATION The conservative justices appeared ready to uphold state laws banning transgender athletes from female sports teams amid escalating efforts nationwide to restrict the rights of transgender people.
 The court on January 13 heard arguments in appeals by Idaho and West Virginia of decisions by lower courts siding with transgender students who challenged the bans in the two states as violating the U.S. Constitution and a federal anti-discrimination law.
 Twenty-five other states have similar laws on the books.
 The conservative justices raised concerns about imposing a uniform rule on the entire country amid sharp disagreement and uncertainty over whether medications like puberty blockers or gender-affirming hormones eliminate male physiological advantages in sports.
 A ruling is expected by the end of June.